gokhanipek/vakaren/README.md

-To do:
+## To do:
 - Cache all the functions
 - Complete all tests
 - update ui to a better version
-- refactor code
+- deep code refactor
 - add paging to movie search and carousel sliders
+- create a config file for Sagas to avoid unreadable endpoints
+- Adding Typescript and RxJs

+# Features
+- User can search movies

 Git clone project with HTTPS